 - Additional suggested readings and online videos

-- LIVE conversation with teachers and capstone gathering (zoom webinar)
+- Recording of the June 27 live conversation with teachers and capstone gathering (zoom webinar)

 Registration Fees and Dana (Generosity)

-Registration includes access to all materials and the live capstone session on June 27.
+Registration includes access to all materials indefinitely.
 Our fees are structured as a sliding scale based on your access to wealth.
 More about our fee structure here.
 Discounts for group membership are applied to these fees.